lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 However, the scaffold abundance remains a reflection of the original Illumina contribution to that scaffold only, but it is corrected for the new scaffold length, explaining why such long scaffolds can have such a low abundance.

 ### _Azolla filiculoides_ contains multiple endophytic bacteria
-With the knowledge that the metagenome assemblies of the _Azolla_ genus contain multiple bacterial genomes each, we set out to accurately cluster these into MAGs.
+With the knowledge that the metagenome assemblies of the _Azolla_ genus contain multiple bacterial genomes each, we set out to carefully collect these genomic fragments into MAGs.
-Creating these MAGs allows us to examine the metabolic pathways encoded within them, and, when the study design allows, infer their location on or in the host plant.
+Creating MAGs allows us to examine the metabolic pathways encoded within them, and, when the study design allows, infer their location on or in the host plant.
-In the process of gathering the DNA scaffolds, we call these clusters: bins.
+In the process of clustering the DNA scaffolds into genomes, we call these clusters: bins.
 First, metagenome assemblies were binned automatically by both metabat2 and concoct based on their 4mer profiles and differential abundance in various sequencing libraries.
 Then, these automatically generated bins were imported into Anvi'o and curated manually while being guided by the automated binning and scaffold taxonomy determined by CAT.

-We first examine the sample of which the data was derived from a metagenomic study design, and hence the binning process is likely the most reiable: _A. filiculoides_ 'wild'.
+We first examine the sample of which the data was derived from a metagenomic study design; the sample for which the binning process is likely the most reliable: _A. filiculoides_ 'wild'.
 The study design includes samples of whole plants and leaf-pocket enriched 'juice'.
-Separating the different bins in this metagenome assembly benefits from differential sampling and the consequent differential abundance of genomes per sample (+@fig:fig3_Azfil_wild_binning).
+Separating the different bins in this metagenome assembly benefits from differential sampling of biological replicates and the consequent differential abundance of genomes per sample (+@fig:fig3_Azfil_wild_binning).
-Additionally, the PacBio RSII long-read sequencing of the _A. filiculoides_ minus-cyano sample was used as an additional binning signal to distinguish bins; this data was used for scaffolding the assembly of the _A. filiculoides_ wild sample.
+Additionally, the PacBio RSII long-read sequencing of the _A. filiculoides_ minus-cyano sample was used as an additional binning signal to distinguish bins; this data was also used for scaffolding the assembly of the _A. filiculoides_ wild sample.
-The _A. filiculoides_ 'wild' sample metagenome contains multiple high-quality bins (+@tbl:tbl3_2), many of taxonomical orders seen in +@fig:fig3_Azolla_genus_metagenome_order.
+The _A. filiculoides_ 'wild' sample metagenome contains multiple high-quality bins (+@tbl:tbl3_2).
+The taxonomical orders of these bins correspond often to those seen in +@fig:fig3_Azolla_genus_metagenome_order.
 Binning yielded seven high-quality bins in total (completeness > 90% redundancy < 10%) with appropriate genome sizes, three medium-quality bins also with appropriate sizes (completeness > 60%), and several low-quality bins likely representing partial genomes of low abundant bacteria. (+@tbl:tbl3_2).
 Despite the metagenomic study design, not all bins could be resolved to high quality.
 This may be related to the relatively low input of DNA sequencing in the assembly, hence not allowing to sufficiently resolve lowly abundant microbial genomes.